 - BCSTA regularly distributes legal and policy-related publications to member boards, including updates on legislation, bargaining bulletins, election advice and support, templates for board policies and bylaws, FOIPPA and property disposition.
 Many of these are statutorily required and would be very time consuming for district staff to independently produce, representing substantial savings of administrative time and external legal costs.
 As an example, BCSTA spent approximately $11,000 on external counsel to develop a child abuse policy, procedures and protocols.
 In the absence of BCSTA membership, district staff would be at a considerable disadvantage in developing these required policies and recommendations for their board.

 - Our professional development services help to prepare boards to carry out their governance and accountability responsibilities.
 Educational governance is a complex blend of legal, financial and political skills.
 Our trustee Academies, AGMs, facilitations provided to boards and branches, in-district training sessions, governance manual and online learning opportunities have helped numerous trustees over the years.
-In 2013/2014, we provided over 12,000 total hours of learning to trustees.
+We provide over 10,000 total hours of learning to trustees each year.
 We believe that educational governance and leadership are skills that cannot and should not be learned solely on the job.
-This will be particularly important following recent trustee elections and the move to a four-year term.

 - BCSTA maintains a database of board of education policies on the HUB.
 This valuable resource enables boards of education to go to one central location to review board policies from around the province.